Skip to the main content.

 DeskAlerts surveys are delivered via on-screen pop-ups and sent to thousands of employees within seconds.
 They’re designed to be intrusive, and you can be guaranteed that everyone will see the survey – it won’t get lost or forgotten about in an invoice.

-You can send entire employee engagement surveys, or use it for pulse surveys.
+You can send entire employee or associate engagement surveys, or use it for pulse surveys.
+You can also send themed surveys, for example an employee climate survey questionnaire.
 Whichever you choose, you’ll be able to quickly and easily access the results so that you can get to work on making improvements to boost engagement.

 Boosting employee engagement is important for any business that wants to succeed.
 Get in touch with us today to find out how our survey and other communication tools can help to make your employees more engaged.